-At Honda Manufacturing of Indiana, we care about our environment, which is why we work hard within the facility and in our community to preserve it.
+At Honda, we care about our environment, which is why we work hard within the facility and in our community to preserve it.
 Although our facility stretches across 1,600 acres, it was designed to have the smallest environmental footprint of all North American auto plants and is the third North American Honda plant to be a “zero waste-to-landfill” facility.

 By staying true to our environment, Honda is able to improve on natural resource reduction in many aspects of the plant, including reducing both natural gas and electricity usage to decrease CO2 emissions; installing equipment that is more efficient, such as smaller paint booths to recycle air back into the plant; monitoring and adjusting the plant temperature; ensuring all departments turn off lights during breaks, lunch and end of shift; and turning on and shutting down equipment at the beginning and end of shifts.